marscher/trajdb/README.md

 ### upload trajectories
 The user can upload individual trajectory files to TrajDB and associate it to a collection.
+The decision to which collection the file is being added to has to be maden prior uploading to avoid loose files.

 Attributes to store:

 * uri - where is the trajectory located? (in-case of multiple data stores)
 * n\_frame - how long (in frames) is the trajectory?
 * timestep - in which interval has the traj been saved?
-* hash - to (re-)identify the file (prior uploading, to avoid duplicates)
+* hash - to (re-)identify the file (prior uploading, to avoid duplicates) and to verify downloaded files.
 * collection - to which collection does this traj belong?
+Every traj needs to have at least one collection.
+* created - timestamp when this traj has been created/uploaded.
 * reference to parent trajectory - if this traj has been "forked" from another traj, remember this "inheritance".
-Do we need to the frame index?
+Optional
+* parent traj frame - index of the parent trajs frame.
+Optional

 ### download collection/trajectory
 By specifying the id of a data set the client selects which data he or she wants.